 To calculate a short-term capital gain, you should consider the following factors –

 These are the following factors considered to calculate long-term capital gain –

-In case of long-term capital gains, the cost of acquisition and cost of alteration is indexed to adjust against inflation.
-Cost indexation is done for the benefit of the assess concerning capital gain tax on sale of property, because otherwise the profit would be inflated incurring more tax.
-Such indexation number is also called Cost Inflation index (CII).
+In the case of long-term capital gains, the cost of acquisition and cost of alteration is indexed to adjust against inflation.
+Cost indexation is done for the benefit of the assets concerning capital gain tax on sale of property, because otherwise, the profit would be inflated, incurring more tax.
+Such indexation number is also called the Cost Inflation index (CII).